 Summary: The Permit Streamlining Act requires a public agency to determine whether an application for a development project is complete within specified time periods, as specified.
 The act requires a public agency that is the lead agency for a development project to approve or disapprove that project within specified time periods.
 Current law, the California Emergency Services Act, among other things, authorizes a local emergency to be proclaimed by the governing body of a city, county, or city and county, as specified, and grants political subdivisions various powers and authorities in periods of local emergency.
 This bill would require a local agency to approve or disapprove an application for a permit necessary to rebuild or repair an affected property, as defined and specified.
-The bill would require a local agency to approve of the application, for a construction permit for any of the specified structures intended to be used by a person until the rebuilding or repair of an affected property is complete.
+The bill would require a local agency to be used by a person until the rebuilding or repair of an affected property is complete.
 (Based on 04/24/2025 text)